Cameron Stout: Subsequent media work

 Stout writes regular columns for The Sunday Post and the Aberdeen Evening Express, plus a guest column for The Sunday Post, when Big Brother is on air in the UK.
 He has appeared in pantomime in Aberdeen and Glasgow and is involved with various charitable events.

-In 2004, Cameron was a judge at the bridge of don academy talent show.
+In 2004, Cameron was a judge at the Bridge of Don Academy Talent Show.

-Trivia
+Stout is currently a journalist and presenter at BBC Radio Orkney in Orkney, Scotland.

 In 2004, Stromness Museum opened an exhibition about Stout's times in the Big Brother house.
 Objects included in the display include his letter of acceptance and his suitcase.

-In January 2008, Stout was preparing for an overland trip to China, called Paisley - Peking, with Alex Richards.
+In January 2008, Stout was preparing for an overland trip to China, called Paisley – Peking, with Alex Richards.
 They aimed to use the trip as a fund-raiser for the Glasgow-based charity, Sanctuary in the city.